 Full feature walkthrough: Creating a job

 To get up and running quickly, we recommend creating jobs before inviting account members.
-You'll be able to get your jobs posted, start receiving applications and build hiring teams after the fact.
+This way, new members will have candidates waiting for them.

 - Be sure you've completed the job board initialization steps before posting jobs.